Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game9_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific and directly point to 'Toy Story' without using any answer words or synonyms.
-They cover various plot points and character archetypes unique to the film.
+The clues are highly specific and descriptive, directly referencing key characters, plot points, and themes unique to 'Toy Story' without using any forbidden words.
+They effectively isolate the correct answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer